mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 */
 ```

 One last function you may find useful is `UNNEST`, which unpacks an array to rows.
+Below, `name` is expanded to match the number of rows.

 {% include header-sql.html %}
 ```sql